The golden ratio

 Manet is considered one of the pioneers of modern painting.

-In the painting, the Golden Ratio of the image width runs through the right eye of the man (orange vertical line).
-The Golden Ratio is not the only proportion in the painting; for instance, half of the image height aligns precisely along the backrest of the bench (Mouseover/Tap).
+In the painting, the golden ratio of the image width runs through the man’s right eye and also emphasizes his ring finger (orange vertical).
+The golden ratio is not the only proportion in the painting; for example, half of the image height runs exactly along the backrest of the bench, and the man’s left eye is also exactly at 2/3 of the image width (mouseover/tap).

-Concerning the image height, the Golden Ratio runs along the upper edge of two vases in the background (lower orange horizontal line, blue and beige vase).
-When the major axis is again divided by the Golden Ratio, it runs through the left eye of the lady (upper orange horizontal line).
+With respect to the image height, the golden ratio runs at the upper edge of two vases in the background (lower orange horizontal, blue and beige vase).
+If the major is again divided by the golden ratio, it runs just above the woman’s right eye but hits her left eye exactly (upper orange horizontal).

-The resulting connection between the vase on the left side of the painting and her left eye strongly resembles the Golden Ratio in the Mona Lisa (left column base and left eye).
-This leads to the conjecture that the two paintings could also be related in terms of their artistic concept, although further investigation is warranted.
-Every renowned painter has engaged with Leonardo because, among other things, he is still regarded as the most imaginative painter due to his geometric knowledge regarding artistic compositions.
-It becomes evident that Manet references elements from Leonardo's paintings in another work, "Blonde Woman with Bare Breasts," which serves as a satirical parody of Leonardo's Lady with an Ermine
+The resulting connection between the vase at the left edge of the image and her left eye strongly recalls the golden ratio in the Mona Lisa (left column base and left eye).
+This leads to the assumption that the two paintings might also be connected in terms of the image idea, which, however, should be further investigated.
+Like every famous painter, Manet also engaged with Leonardo, who, among other things, because of his geometric knowledge with regard to picture compositions, is still considered the most inventive painter today.
+That Manet quotes elements from Leonardo’s paintings becomes clear in another painting, “Blonde Woman with Bare Breasts,” which is a biting parody of Leonardo’s Lady with an Ermine

 Light Red Over Black, Mark Rothko, 1957

-Conceptually, he divided the painting vertically into 24 units (black/white stripes).
-The color fields have a distance of 1/24 and 2/24 from the top and bottom, respectively (Mouseover/Tap).
-Starting from the lower black color field (white horizontal line), the two color fields above it are divided at a height of 13/24 in the Golden Ratio at 5/24 (orange horizontal line).
-Thus, the upper black color field is 8/24 high (blue).
-5, 8, and 13 are Fibonacci numbers
+Mentally he divided the painting vertically into 24 units (black/white stripe).
+At the top and bottom the color fields have a distance of 1/24 and 2/24 respectively (mouseover/tap).
+Starting from the lower black color field (white horizontal), the two color fields above it are divided at a height of 13/24 by the golden ratio at 5/24 (orange horizontal).
+Thus the upper black color field is 8/24 high (blue).
+5, 8 and 13 are Fibonacci numbers.
+Fibonacci numbers are directly related to the golden ratio (see below)

 The Golden Ratio in Architecture